Lanka Sama Samaja Party: Proscription and move to India

 During the war there was a split in the movement.
 N. M. Perera and Philip Gunawardena opposed a merger into the BLPI and formed the 'Workers' Opposition'.
 After the war, they reconstructed LSSP as an independent party.
 Members of the other section, formed out of the exiled BLPI nucleus, effectively maintained a separate party, the Bolshevik Samasamaja Party.
 The latter group functioned as the Ceylon section of BLPI and was led by Colvin R. de Silva, Leslie Goonawardene and Edmund Samarakkoddy.

 The relation between the two groups was often antagonistic.
 The BSP accused the LSSP of "organisational Menshevism".
-The LSSP accused the BSP of being introvert doctrinaires.
+The LSSP accused the BSP of being introverted doctrinaires.
 LSSP wanted to build a mass-based party, whereas the BSP concentrated on building a cadre-based (revolutionary) party.
 On 25 October 1945 fist-fights broke out at between the two groups at a meeting of the BSP.

 Main party

 The LSSP and the BSP were both at the helm of the strike waves that occurred in the post-war period.
 In 1946 there was a brief reconciliation between the two factions.
 At the general election of 1947 the LSSP emerged as the main opposition party, with 10 seats.
 The BSP obtained 5 seats.
 They also had the support of the Ceylon Indian Congress (CIC – which later became the Ceylon Workers' Congress) of Natesa Iyer, which had 6 members in Parliament and of various independent members.
 However, SWRD Bandaranaike and his Sinhala Maha Sabha backed the newly formed United National Party (UNP), which was thus able to form a government under DS Senanayake.

 The BLPI-affiliated BSP became an independent party in 1948, and was recognised as the Ceylonese section of the Fourth International when the BLPI was dissolved.

 The formal ceremony marking the start of self-rule, with the opening of the first parliament at Independence Square by Prince Henry, Duke of Gloucester in the presence of Rt Hon D.S.
 Senanayake as first Prime Minister of Ceylon.